Markloftus/HGSVC_Softwares/README.md

 # Code and Software Checklist
-This README contains all the links of the repositories provided in the "Code Availability" section of "Complex genetic variation in nearly complete human genomes" along with the README files' URL.
+This README contains all the links to the code repositories provided in the "Code Availability" section of "Complex genetic variation in nearly complete human genomes" along with the README files' URL.

 ## Repository 1
 PAV for variant calling: